English section

 BVB

-Opt indici ai Bursei de Valori Bucureşti (BVB) au încheiat şedinţa de tranzacţionare de vineri în urcare, în contextul în care a fost înregistrat un volum de tranzacţionare de 25,56 milioane de lei... detalii

-Opt indici ai Bursei de Valori Bucureşti (BVB) au încheiat şedinţa de tranzacţionare de vineri în urcare, în contextul în care a fost înregistrat un volum de tranzacţionare de 25,56 milioane de lei... detalii
+Opt dintre indicii Bursei de Valori Bucureşti (BVB) au încheiat şedinţa de tranzacţionare de vineri în depreciere, în contextul în care a fost înregistrat un volum de tranzacţionare de 39,53... detalii

 SIBEX